Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 The escalator has two sides, one going up and one going down, both are great for photos.

-Rooftop night view, but compared to last time, the weather was worse this time—foggy with a light drizzle.
+The rooftop night view, but compared to last time, the weather was worse this time—foggy with a light drizzle.

 19:45 Return to Shibuya Crossing

-The third season of “Alice in Borderland” is about to premiere, so let’s revisit the scenes; it feels like there are many more people than before.
+Coincidentally, the third season of “Alice in Borderland” is about to premiere, so let’s revisit the scenes; it feels like there are many more people than before.

 20:00 Arrive at Shibuya Parco